-However, since fat is much more calorifically dense than any other food type, obviously it's especially important that you don't take in too much fat (of any type) that's surplus to your body's requirements.
+However, since fat is much more calorifically dense than any other food type, obviously it's especially important that you don't take in too much fat (of any type, good or bad) that's surplus to your body's requirements.

 If you do, you might just send your DHT production and hair loss into overdrive!

-Take in too much sugar and it might start leaving a bitter taste in your mouth!
+If you take in too much sugar, it might start leaving a bitter taste in your mouth.

-As well as contributing to excess calories (as explained above), too many carbohydrates in the form of sugar can hinder hair growth for another reason as well:
+That's because, as well as contributing to excess calories (as explained above), too many carbohydrates in the form of sugar can hinder hair growth for another reason too:

 Unfortunately, sugar finds its way into all sorts of things.
-And this includes alcohol - your favorite beer or wine might not taste sweet, but sugar forms a significant part of most alcoholic drinks.
+And this includes alcohol: your favorite beer or wine might not taste very sweet, but sugar forms a significant part of most alcoholic drinks.

-So, if you're a big drinker, that’s a lot of sugar you’re putting into your body!
+So, if you're a big drinker, that’s a lot of sugar you could be putting into your body.